Jordan-Neumann/Medical-Marijuana-Sales-Forecasting/README.md

 * Adjusted sales for inflation using Consumer Price Index for all urban consumers.
 * Visualized the data by creating time, seasonal, and autocorrelation plots.
 * Created four preliminary models - mean, naive (random walk), random walk with drift, and seasonal naive
-* Next Steps - exlore decomposition, stationarity
-* Next Next Steps - forecast using exponential smoothing (ETS), ARIMA, and Seasonal ARIMA models
+* Next Steps - Forecast using exponential smoothing (ETS), ARIMA, and Seasonal ARIMA models